 It was time for round two.
 “Same set-up, same room, I go back, I figure, now he knows.
 He starts talking.
 Then he excuses himself from the room and when he comes back in, he comes up behind me and puts his two hands on my boobs.

 “I never heard from Arthur Freed again.”

-Said Chase, “I was told that the test wasn’t going to come off because Gene had to leave immediately for Invitation for the Dance (1956.)
+Said Chase, “I was told that the test wasn’t going to come off because Gene had to leave immediately for London for Invitation for the Dance (1956.)

 “Gene said to me, ‘We’re not going be able to do your test anymore.
-I gotta go because of Invitation for the Dance.
+I gotta go — because of Invitation for the Dance.
 But I‘m going try to get you over to England.’

 “Then he added, ‘You know, kid, you’ve gotta learn to go around the world.’

 “I didn’t know what it meant — that I should learn to go around the world.
 I didn’t know what he was talking about.
 I had to ask the guys in the chorus.
 The guys didn’t want to tell me.
 Finally I learned.